tylerwillis/super-tortoise/content/pages/posts/skilled-optimism.md

 Optimism and naivety do not need to go hand-in-hand.
 If you believe that society can intentionally get better, you naturally should believe that you and other people can get better too.
 You can focus on an immediate practice: improve your skills and tools, use those to improve the world around you, and give those skills and tools freely to others.

 Without any magical thinking, you can immediately create a positive feedback where you inspire others through positive change and get inspired in return to keep going.
-As a personal philosophy, Skilled Optimism is a practical way to be happier, more effective, and more pro-social.
+As a personal philosophy, skill-and-tool optimism is a practical way to be happier, more effective, and more pro-social.

 Just having a vision for how the world can be better isn't enough, you need to also have the belief that you can get better too.
 You might be lucky enough to have that belief innately, but most people have to develop it intentionally.